kparc/ksimple/README.md

 * k/simple supports 6 verbs, `+`, `-`, `!`, `#`, `,` `@` and `|`, all of which have different meanings depending on their *rank*. these meanings are very well documented in [a.c](/a.c) where they are also declared and defined.

+* in fact, k/simple goes an extra mile to implement a number of additional dyadic ops, namely `=`, `~`, `&`, `|` and `*`, which are implemented all at once in one motion by exploring and then generalizing the implementation of `+` verb. the authors hope for the reader will find the accompanying prose particularly useful.

 * an **adverb** is a higher-order function: it takes a verb and modifies its action in some desirable way. k/simple implements one adverb `over`, also known as `fold` and `reduce` in functional speak. that is, `over` folds a given vector of values and reduces it into a scalar using a given verb. for example, `+/` reads as "plus over" and computes a sum elements of a given vector: